 |Distribution of cases, deaths and case-fatality in health professionals – data is in the consolidation phase and does not include cases with unknown age|

 Iceland has tested a higher proportion of people than any other country (9,768 individuals), equivalent to 26,762 per million inhabitants the highest in the world (as a comparison, South Korea has tested 6,343 individuals).

 Screening suggests 0.5% are infected; the correct figure is likely higher due to asymptomatics and many not seeking testing: estimates suggest the real number infected is 1%.

-Iceland, currently reports two deaths in 963 patients, CFR.
-0.21%.
-If 1% of the population (364,000) is infected, then the corresponding IFR would be 0.05%.
-However, they have limited infections in the elderly as their test and quarantine measures have seemingly shielded this group, and the deaths will lag by about two weeks after the infection.
+Iceland, (1st May) reports ten deaths in 1798 patients, CFR.
+0.56%.
+If we assumed 1% of the population (364,000) is infected, then the corresponding IFR would be 10/3640 = 0.3%.
+Iceland’s test and quarantine measures may have shielded the elderly group, and deaths may still go up as they lag infection by about two weeks.

 Comparison with Swine Flu

 Highest peak rate ratios for admissions are in those years where the confirmed simultaneous circulation of Influenza LIke Illness (ILI) and acute bronchitis occur.
 Between 1990–91 to 2004–05 respiratory admissions of ≥65 years in England and Wales were analysed.
 The ILI peaked was highly variable: the earliest during mid-November (week 46, 1993–94) and the latest, late February/early March (week 7, 1997–98).

 On the Diamond Princess, initial estimates reported six deaths out of 705 who tested positive: CFR of 0.85%.
 All six deaths six occurred in patients > 70.
 No one under 70 died.